 Participants should be in reasonably good physical condition, but there will be plenty of opportunities to rest and enjoy the birds and surroundings–you’ll be on your own schedule!
 It’s also your choice of birding trails, from flat and easy to steep and strenuous.
 Please be prepared for all weather conditions.
 Snow may be encountered at higher elevations.
 Temperatures at camp can range from +20 degrees during the day to -3 degrees celsius at night.

-2:00 PM – Birders arrive and set up camp.
-Some birders choose to stay at nearby fixed roof accommodation.
+2:00 PM – Birders arrive and set up camp at Headwaters Equestrian Campsite (NOTE: this is a change in venue from previous years).
+Some birders choose to stay at nearby fixed roof accommodations.

 6:00 PM – Check-in and paperwork at the registration tent.
 You can avoid the crunch and check in early, 2:00 – 6:00 PM!

 7:00 PM – Orientation at campground.
 Birders will get an introduction to the park, form birding groups, choose trails and receive their birding kits.

 8:00 PM – Evening presentation with Myles Lamont, a biologist who has developed a strong interest in wildlife conservation strategies and the development and implementation of creative conservation methodologies.
 Myles will be talking to us about “Building Raptor Mitigation Nests in the Fraser Valley.”